As DNA Databases Grow, Uses Grow Too

 JOYCE: This happened in Great Britain where a so-called familial searching is routine.
 Now here's another true crime story.
 There's a rape in Virginia.
 Police compared the crime scene DNA to the state's DNA database.
 They got a near match.
 A fuzzy hit as it's sometimes called, to a convicted felon.
 They, too, realized that the unknown rapist might well be a close relative of that known felon.
 Paul Ferrara, head of forensic sciences for Virginia, says he's unhappy about what happened next.

-Mr. PAUL FERRARA (Director, Virginia Division of Forensic Sciences): We decided that we should not report that information to the police.
+PAUL FERRARA: We decided that we should not report that information to the police.

 JOYCE: How did you feel about that?